Hamworthy Heating

 If we commission your Tyneham R32 or R290 heat pumps, the warranty will be extended to five years.

-What are the benefits of Stratton Mk3 boilers?
+• What are the benefits of stainless steel?

 Expansion vessels are essential in any pressurised heating system and are likely to be present in an unvented hot water system.
 Without an appropriately sized expansion vessel the components of a closed water system are at risk of becoming damaged by changes in pressure.
 Expansion vessels - also known as hydraulic accumulators or expansion tanks – are usually located in or near the boiler/water heater but this will depend on system design.
 Expansion vessels can be sized either for the individual product or sized for the total amount of expansion volume required, if there are multiple hot water products installed together.